Here at Camberwell Vet Clinic, we are one of only 9 veterinary facilities in Victoria to have a 16-slice CT scanner on-site.

 Imaging Only Service

-- CT request form outpatients for Vets to fill out are available for download.
+- The CT Request Form (Outpatients) for vets to fill out is available for download.
 Request forms can either be faxed, emailed, or brought along on the day with the owner and patient.

 - The scan is done with the patient anaesthetised, therefore fasting from both food and water (unless advised otherwise by us when booking) is required from midnight the night prior

 - The CT report is only available from your referring vet; please contact them for the results.

 - This service is a SCAN ONLY.
 Therefore, no consultation fee is applied, however an appointment time must be scheduled so one of our vets can go through anaesthetic risks with you.